brmson/yodaqa/README.md

 as the web search results can change day to day.
 Please use the "master" branch for day-to-day development.

+**Bing search is disabled by default.
+You need to set system property cz.brmlab.yodaqa.use_bing=yes to enabled it.
+  You can run yodaqa with this command:**

+  ./gradlew run -q -Dcz.brmlab.yodaqa.use_bing=yes

 ## Installation Instructions

 Quick instructions for setting up, building and running (focused on Debian Wheezy):